What to Pack for the Mountains in Winter and Summer: The Ultimate Guide

 Footwear: Quality trekking boots with good grip and ankle support.

-Clothing: Multi-layer clothing (thermal base layer, mid layer, waterproof and windproof outer layer), hat, gloves and scarf.
+Clothing: Layered clothing (thermal underwear, mid-layer, waterproof and windproof outer layer), hat, gloves, and scarf.

-Backpack: A comfortable backpack with sufficient capacity for your needs (e.g. 20–30 litres for a day hike).
+Backpack: A comfortable backpack with sufficient capacity for your needs (e.g., 20-30 liters for a day hike).

 Food and water: Energy foods, snacks, plenty of water or a water filter/purifier.

-First aid: First aid kit, plasters, medication for common health issues.
+First aid: First aid kit, bandages, medication for common health issues.

 Tent or bivvy bag: For overnight stays.